-Committee Meetings
+Committee and Subcommittee Meetings

-The chair of each committee, in consultation with committee members and in compliance with the committee's charter requirements, determines the frequency of committee meetings and develops meeting agendas.
+The chair of each committee and subcommittee in consultation with committee members and in compliance with the committee's and subcommittee's charter requirements, determines the frequency of meetings and develops meeting agendas.
 The full Board is apprised of matters addressed by the committees in their meetings.
-During 2022, the Audit Committee held four meetings, the Compensation Committee held four meetings, and the Nominating and Corporate Governance Committee held four meetings.
+During 2023, the Audit Committee held four meetings, the Compensation Committee held four meetings, the Nominating and Corporate Governance Committee held four meetings and the Cybersecurity subcommittee held two meetings.